Golden Boy: Barca target and Ajax star Matthijs De Ligt wins award | Goal.com

 Ajax star De Ligt wins Golden Boy award

-Coveted Ajax captain and sensation Matthijs de Ligt has been crowned the 2018 Golden Boy as the most promising Under-21 player in Europe.
+Ajax star Matthijs de Ligt has been crowned the 2018 Golden Boy as the most promising Under-21 player in Europe.

-De Ligt beat Roma winger Justin Kluivert, Liverpool's Trent Alexander-Arnold, AC Milan forward Patrick Cutrone and Real Madrid teenager Vinicius Junior to the honour, won by Paris Saint-Germain star Kylian Mbappe last year.
+De Ligt beat compatriot and Roma winger Justin Kluivert, Liverpool's Trent Alexander-Arnold, AC Milan forward Patrick Cutrone and Real Madrid teenager Vinicius Junior to the honour, which was won by Paris Saint-Germain star Kylian Mbappe last year.

-Kluivert was previously seen as the leader for the award midway through the voting process, but the Ajax star was recognized by Tuttosport on Monday as the 2018 winner.
+Kluivert was previously seen as the leader for the award midway through the voting process, but instead his former Ajax teammate was recognised on Monday as the 2018 winner.

 Netherlands international De Ligt – under contract until 2021 – has been a revelation since making his debut for boyhood club Ajax in 2016, establishing himself in the heart of the Eredivisie club's defence.

-De Ligt previously stated that he considered himself a "normal boy" more than a Golden Boy, but now the Dutch defender joins illustrious company as winner of the prestegious award.
+De Ligt previously stated that he considered himself a "normal boy" more than a Golden Boy, but now the Dutchman joins illustrious company as winner of the prestigious award.

 Previous winners of the award include Mbappe, Paul Pogba, Wayne Rooney, Raheem Sterling, Isco and Lionel Messi.